What is a Collaborative Practice Agreement?

 It is quite common for parties to have the same wishes and goals, which are usually recorded on a whiteboard and which are visible throughout the negotiating process.
 James Noble Law is an expert firm in Australia that can help to prepare your Legitimate Collaborative Practise Agreement.

-The wishes and goals for Collaborative Practice Agreement normally are:
+The wishes and goals for the Collaborative Practice Agreement normally are:

 - A wish to reach a fair agreement with the other party;

-- A wish to agree to a settlement which will provide financial security for not only the party but for the family;
+- A wish to agree to a settlement that will provide financial security for not only the party but for the family;

 - Not to involve the children in their conflict;